Theology (BA)

 of Theology degree holders work in community/social service, management or education

-Why Earn Your Theology Degree at Saint Francis?
+Why Major in Theology at Saint Francis?

 Plus, with a solid foundation in the liberal arts and strong communication and critical thinking skills, you’ll also leave Saint Francis well-prepared to pursue a graduate degree.